Generalized Quantum Fluctuation Theorem for Energy Exchange: Introduction

-Much effort has been made in revealing fluctuation relations of thermodynamic quantities for a small system out of equilibrium~\cite{RevModPhys.81.1665,RevModPhys.83.771,Seifert_2012,PhysRevLett.78.2690,PhysRevE.60.2721,PhysRevLett.91.110601,PhysRevLett.96.050601,PhysRevLett.97.140603,PhysRevLett.104.090601,PhysRevLett.92.230602,PhysRevLett.99.180601,PhysRevLett.123.110602,PhysRevLett.91.110601,PhysRevLett.108.240603,PhysRevE.73.045101,PhysRevLett.119.100601,PhysRevA.107.052211}.
-Providing insightful viewpoints to reexamine thermodynamic laws at a nonequilibrium level~\cite{PhysRevLett.89.050601,PhysRevLett.71.2401,PhysRevLett.92.140601}, they may promote the development of quantum heat engines beyond the efficiency bounds set by the equilibrium thermodynamics by considering the fluctuations in microscopic systems~\cite{Martinez2016,Sinitsyn_2011,Holubec_2022,PhysRevE.101.030101,PhysRevE.106.024105}.
-The Jarzynski equality~\cite{PhysRevLett.78.2690} and Crooks fluctuation theorem \cite{PhysRevE.60.2721} allow one to determine the fluctuation relation of the nonequilibrium work via measuring the equilibrium free energy, which have been experimentally tested~\cite{PhysRevLett.94.180602,Toyabe2010,PhysRevLett.109.180601,An2015,PhysRevLett.120.080602}.
-Originally proposed by Jarzynski and W\'{o}jcik~\cite{PhysRevLett.92.230602}, the fluctuation theorem for heat bridges a connection between the nonequlibrium heat and equilibrium temperatures.
+Although thermodynamic quantities are deterministic in macroscopic systems, they become stochastic at the microscopic scale owing to the presence of thermal or quantum fluctuations.
+An important issue is then to reveal their probability distributions and fluctuation relations for a small system out of equilibrium~\cite{RevModPhys.81.1665,RevModPhys.83.771,Seifert_2012,PhysRevLett.78.2690,PhysRevE.60.2721,PhysRevLett.91.110601,PhysRevLett.96.050601,PhysRevLett.97.140603,PhysRevLett.104.090601,PhysRevLett.92.230602,PhysRevLett.99.180601,PhysRevLett.123.110602,PhysRevLett.91.110601,PhysRevLett.108.240603,PhysRevE.73.045101,PhysRevLett.119.100601,PhysRevA.107.052211}.
+Providing insightful viewpoints to reexamine thermodynamic laws at a nonequilibrium level~\cite{PhysRevLett.89.050601,PhysRevLett.71.2401,PhysRevLett.92.140601}, they may promote the development of quantum heat engines beyond the efficiency bounds set by the equilibrium thermodynamics via considering the fluctuations in microscopic systems~\cite{Martinez2016,Sinitsyn_2011,Holubec_2022,PhysRevE.101.030101,PhysRevE.106.024105}.
+The Jarzynski equality~\cite{PhysRevLett.78.2690} and Crooks fluctuation theorem \cite{PhysRevE.60.2721} allow one to determine the fluctuation relation of the nonequilibrium work via measuring the equilibrium free energy, which has been experimentally tested~\cite{PhysRevLett.94.180602,Toyabe2010,PhysRevLett.109.180601,An2015,PhysRevLett.120.080602}.
+Originally proposed by Jarzynski and W\'{o}jcik~\cite{PhysRevLett.92.230602}, the fluctuation theorem for heat bridges a connection between the nonequilibrium heat and equilibrium temperatures.
 It has been widely used in studying the quantum heat exchange in a relaxation process~\cite{PhysRevE.98.052106,PhysRevE.99.022133,10.1063/1.3655674,e23121602,PhysRevA.100.042119,PhysRevE.108.014138}.
-However, as demonstrated in Refs.~\cite{PhysRevE.98.052106,PhysRevE.99.022133,10.1063/1.3655674}, the Jarzynski-W\'{o}jcik fluctuation theorem is established under the condition that the system-bath coupling is so weak that the Born-Markovian approximation can be safely adopted.
+However, the Jarzynski-W\'{o}jcik fluctuation theorem is established under the condition that the system-bath coupling is so weak that the Born-Markovian approximation can be safely adopted \cite{PhysRevE.98.052106,PhysRevE.99.022133,10.1063/1.3655674}.
 It generally breaks down in the non-Markovian dynamics \cite{PhysRevE.108.014138,RevModPhys.88.021002,Rivas_2014,LI20181}.
-An interesting question naturally arises: Does a generalized fluctuation theorem for quantum heat exist in systems strongly coupled to baths?
+An interesting question naturally arises: Does a generalized fluctuation theorem exist in systems strongly coupled to baths?
 On the other hand, it has been revealed that, quantum heat machines exhibit higher efficiencies by optimizing the system-bath coupling strength ~\cite{10.1021/acs.jpclett.5b01404,PhysRevLett.124.160601,PhysRevB.98.134306,PhysRevX.10.031015}.
 This result implies that a controllable nonequilibrium quantum heat is of importance in thermodynamic cycles.
-This also raises an urgent requirement to develop a mechanism to steer the quantum heat in systems strongly coupled to baths.
+This also raises an urgent requirement to develop a mechanism to steer the energy exchange in systems strongly coupled to baths.